rng-guy/NFSMWBartender/README.txt

-The following two subsections also contain COMPATIBILITY NOTES for any mods known to conflict with Bartender in any way; however, each of its two feature sets should be compatible with all VltEd, Binary, and most .asi mods that do not modify the game's cop-spawning logic directly.
+The following two subsections also contain COMPATIBILITY NOTES for any mods known to conflict with Bartender in any way; however, each of its two feature sets should be compatible with all VltEd, Binary, and most .asi mods that do not modify the game's cop-spawning code.